minchulkim87/mindoc/README.md

 The purpose is to minimise documentation and to enable writing document-like .py files without a heavy imposition of the docstring burden.

-Simply write the .py file as if you would a markdown file, but instead of writing the code blocks between text, write the text between codes.
+Simply write the .py file as if you would a markdown file, but instead of writing the code blocks between text, write the text blocks between codes.

 This tool also helps automatically generate a table of contents and cross-referencing.